 A letter from an outside organization or individual that in support of a project and the grant application.

-Only the MPS Superintendent of Schools has authorization to sign letters of support for grants sought by outside agencies.
+Only the MPS superintendent has authorization to sign letters of support for grants sought by outside agencies.

 A document that presents the relationships between available resources, planned activities, and desired changes or results.
 The logic model describes the sequence of activities designed to bring about change, and how activities will link to program results.